Best UGC Solutions for Beauty and Skincare Brands

 Idukki: strongest combination of skin-tone tagging, rights workflow, and performance.
 Pixlee, visual UGC depth at scale.
 Yotpo, best if already integrated.
 Stamped, strong free tier for emerging brands.
 TryOn.com, AR specialist for shade matching.

-Compliance pitfalls beauty brands repeatedly hit
+Which compliance pitfalls do beauty brands repeatedly hit?

 Three common failures: (1) reposting before/after content without explicit claim disclosure (FTC violation); (2) accepting paid-creator content as organic UGC without clear "ad" tagging; (3) surfacing UGC from customers in different jurisdictions without per-region claim filtering.
 Each of these has been the subject of recent FTC enforcement.